 Located in Grand Saline, Texas, Anderson Nursing Center is one of just three nursing homes in the area.
-We gave this nursing home an overall grade of B. A grade in this range requires solid marks in most areas.
-We actually ranked it as the best facility in Grand Saline.
+We gave this nursing home an overall grade of B+.
+A grade in this range requires above average marks in most areas.
+We were so impressed with this nursing home that we ranked it in the top third of all facilities in the nation.
 This nursing home was stronger in some categories than others, but it did not have any weak links in any of the major categories.
 More information about these categories can be found below.

 Anderson Nursing Center

 - Nursing Home

 - Recreational Therapy